 By the late 80s, Yamaha had foreseen the writing was on the wall for the emissions unfriendly two-stroke and concentrated on producing four-stroke sports machines to fall in line with its range of FZ and FJ commuter and roadster four-strokes.
 These consisted of the YZF 600/750/1000 bikes, which then progressed into the current YZF-R range of R6 supersport 600 and R1 1000cc superbike.
 At the same time, Yamaha still produces world class and technology-led musical instruments…

-But these are not just facts and figures.
-We have more than 85 years experience in motorcycle insurance, so we know how to get you the best possible quote and additional extras, such as European cover, RAC Breakdown cover or cost-effective monthly payments.
-We do the legwork so you, as a Yamaha owner, get the best deal.
+We have more than 85 years experience in motorcycle insurance, so we know how to get you our best possible quote for your Yahama and additional extras, such as European cover, RAC Breakdown cover or helmet and leathers cover.

 Bennetts realises not every motorcyclist and motorcycle is the same.
-This is why we don’t put all our eggs in one basket – we use the services of eight leading insurance underwriters and their wide range of insurance schemes.
+This is why we don’t put all our eggs in one basket – we use the services of seven leading insurance underwriters.
 Because nothing remains still in the slow and fast lanes of two-wheeled pleasure, you can be assured that Bennetts is always up-to-date on any changes that may best suit your needs.

 As a Yamaha owner, regardless of engine capacity, getting an insurance quote from Bennetts is easy.
-Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand 24/7 to find the best deal for you.
+Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand to find our best deal for you.

 www.yamahaclub.com – a website dedicated to news on all aspects of Yamaha motorcycles.
 Features forums, picture gallery, advice and event calendar dates.